Radiative decays of the $\Omega(2012)$ as a hadronic molecule: Numerical results

 \section{Numerical results}

 ~ We have one free parameter $\Lambda$ as introduced in the form factor of Eq.~\eqref{eq:ff}.
-Here, we take its value in the range of $900 \sim 1100$ MeV as one of the $q_{\rm max}$ we have determined in Table~\ref{tab:parameters}.
-When $q_{\rm max}$ is in that range, the obtained pole position of the $\Omega(2012)$, the coupling constant $g_{\Omega^*\bar{K}\Xi^*}$, and the ratio ${\cal R}^{\bar{K}\pi \Xi}_{\bar{K}\Xi}$ are stable.
+Here, we take its value in the range of $850 \sim 1100$ MeV as one of the $q_{\rm max}$ we have determined in Table~\ref{tab:parameters}.
+When $q_{\rm max}$ is in that range, the obtained pole position of the $\Omega(2012)$, the coupling constant $|g_{\Omega(2012)\bar{K}\Xi(1530)}|$, and the ratio ${\cal R}^{\bar{K}\pi \Xi}_{\bar{K}\Xi}$ are stable.

-With the coupling constant $\Tilde{g}_{\bar{K}\Xi^*} = 2.1$ in Table~\ref{tab:parameters} and formalism in the previous section, we can obtain the radiative decay width of $\Omega(2012) \to \gamma\Omega$.
+With the coupling constant $|g_{\Omega(2012)\bar{K}\Xi(1530)}| \approx 2.1$ in Table~\ref{tab:parameters} and formalism in the previous section, we can obtain the radiative decay width of $\Omega(2012) \to \gamma\Omega$.
 The radiative decay width as a function of the parameter $\Lambda$ is shown in Fig.~\ref{fig:width}.
 In this work, the physical masses of the involved particles are taken from the RPP~\cite{ParticleDataGroup:2024cfk} and we have tabulated them in Table~\ref{tab:mass}.

-Within the range of $\Lambda = 1000 \pm 100$ MeV, we obtain $\Gamma_{\Omega(2012) \to \gamma \Omega} = 13.2 ^{+4.5}_{-3.9}$ keV.
-Combining this partial decay width with the theoretical total width $\Gamma_R = 3.4$ MeV of the $\Omega(2012)$ resonance, one can estimate the branching fraction of this radiative decay process:
+Within the range of $\Lambda = 1000^{+100}_{-150}$ MeV, we obtain $\Gamma_{\Omega(2012) \to \gamma \Omega} = 13.2 ^{+4.5}_{-5.6}$ keV.
+Combining this partial decay width with the theoretical total width $\Gamma_R = 3.4\pm 0.3$ MeV of the $\Omega(2012)$ resonance, one can estimate the branching fraction of this radiative decay process:

 Apart from the molecular picture, the radiative decay width $\Gamma_{\Omega(2012) \to \gamma \Omega}$ has also been calculated in the quark model~\cite{Liu:2019wdr}, which is about $9.52$ keV.
-This result was derived on the basis that the $\Omega(2012)$ resonance is assigned to a $3/2^-$ excited 1P-wave $\Omega$ state.
+This result was derived on the basis that the $\Omega(2012)$ resonance is assigned to a $3/2^-$ excited 1P-wave $\Omega$ excited state.
 The partial decay width obtained here is consistent with the one obtained in Ref.~\cite{Liu:2019wdr} within uncertainties.
-However, it should be mentioned that the obtained branching fraction $BR[\Omega(2012) \to \gamma \Omega]$ is much larger than the one ($1.67 \times 10^{-3}$) as in Ref.~\cite{Liu:2019wdr}, where the total width $\Gamma_R = 5.69$ MeV was used.
-In this work, we use $\Gamma_R = 3.4$ MeV, as shown in Table~\ref{tab:parameters}.
-We hope that this decay channel will be detected in forthcoming experiments.
+However, it should be noted that the branching fraction obtained here, $BR[\Omega(2012)\to\gamma\Omega]$, differs from the value ($1.67\times10^{-3}$) given in Ref.~\cite{Liu:2019wdr}, where a total width $\Gamma_R=5.69$ MeV was used.
+In this work, we employ $\Gamma_R = 3.4\pm 0.3$ MeV, as listed in Table~I. Uncertainties arising from the errors in its coupling constant to the $\bar{K}\Xi(1530)$ channel are not included, since their contributions are small compared to the error originating from the range of the cutoff parameter $\Lambda$.
+We hope that this decay channel will be measured in future experiments, providing a test for the model calculations presented here.

 Until now, the $\Omega(2012)$ has been observed by three collaborations---Belle, BES\uppercase\expandafter{\romannumeral 3}, and ALICE.
 Its mass has been determined, while its width has large uncertainties.
 Its strong decay modes $\Omega(2012) \to \bar{K}\Xi$ and $\bar{K}\Xi\pi$ are measured by Belle~\cite{Belle:2019zco,Belle:2021gtf,Belle:2022mrg} and ALICE~\cite{ALICE:2025atb}.
 The investigation of its electromagnetic interactions is still lacking.
 Furthermore, its spin and parity are not fully confirmed.
 These experimental measurements can be carried out not only by the Belle collaboration but also by the Belle II, LHCb, and BESIII collaborations in the near future, as well as by the next-generation facilities~\cite{KLF:2020gai,Aoki:2021cqa}.